nvzree/Celestial-Bodies/README.md

 # Celestial-Bodies

-buill a celestial bodies database using PosqreSQL
+build a celestial bodies database using PosqreSQL